 Originally opened in 1994 in a former Ohrbach’s department store by magazine publisher Robert E. Petersen, the current building, located on the corner of Wilshire Boulevard and Fairfax Avenue in Los Angeles, has recently undergone its first facelift in over 20 years.

-But more magnificent than its dramatic new exterior featuring red metal panels and ribbons of stainless steel, is what’s inside.
+The Petersen Automobile Museum is more magnificent than its dramatic exterior that features red metal panels and ribbons of stainless steel its what’s inside.

 Keeping within this vein, the Petersen has recently launched its Pixar Cars-Mechanical Institute.
 The brainchild of Pixar Animation Studios, the exhibit is intended to educate the museum’s younger visitors.